29jm/29jm.github.io/_posts/2020-10-17-filesystems-for-dummies.markdown

     <figcaption>Still not as glorious as the real thing, yes, but now with an icon</figcaption>
 </figure>

-I pushed some UI code I'd wrote at the beginning of summer to github, and rewrote the paint clone with it, this is close to the entirety of [its code][pisos]:
+I pushed some UI code I'd written at the beginning of summer to github, and rewrote the paint clone with it; this is close to the entirety of [its code][pisos]:

 ```c
 ui_app_t paint = ui_app_new(win, fd ? icon : NULL);